Browse courses to find something that interests you.

 Successfully completing the course will equip participants with knowledge and expertise in innovative and emerging digital tools.
 Participants will gain relevant skills in the application of these tools within the design field allowing for their use in various parts of industry-based projects.

 This microcredential aligns with the 3-credit point subject, Urban Analytics and Digital Representation (80119) in the Master of Technology.
-If you enrol in this course at UTS after successfully completing the micro, specific credit is available for this subject.
 This microcredential may qualify for recognition of prior learning at this and other institutions.

 This course is aimed at professionals and academics in the fields of architecture, spatial design, urban design or architecture with an interest in exploring new cutting-edge digital techniques in urban data gathering.

 Face to Face learning through the use of digital tools.

 To pass this course, participants must have full attendance and complete all submission requirements as per the assessment criteria stated in the subject outline.

 Morning and afternoon tea provided